SourCherries/psy-466/pages/lab2_visualization.md

 ### CSV file format

-Data in our labs will be shared as CSV files.
+Data in our labs will be shared as **CSV files**.
 CSV stands for comma-separated values, and these types of files can be easily identified by the .csv file extension in their file name.
 Why CSV?
 It is one of the simplest file formats and most popular file formats for data.
 CSV files can be read by every computer application that involves data analysis: SPSS, Stata, Excel, Google Sheets, you name it.
 We'll be doing all of our statistical analyses using the jamovi application and jamovi can also read .csv files.
 CSV files also have the advantage that you can also just look at them in a simple word processor.

 So what's in a CSV file?
 Here's an example: